 The internet has been around for a very long time.
-In fact, since the first email was sent in the 1970s.
+In news that will surprise some of you, it's been with us since the first email was sent in the 1970s.
 It gained widespread attention in the 1990s and has since arguably become one of the most important technological developments of all time.

 Way back when, we had to dial a connection through our telephones, which ran at a painfully slow 56k.
-For comparison, an 8Mb connection is 8000Kb, and we used to connect with just 56Kb.
+For comparison, an 8Mbps connection is 8000Kb, and we used to connect with just 56Kbps.
 That's one twentieth of today's slowest recognised UK broadband speed.

 This made it very, very difficult to download anything apart from text.
 At full speed a single, low-quality song (3.5MB) would take around ten minutes to download, but internet is always "up to", so realistically it would take 30 minutes to a few hours.
 If you wanted to download a low quality movie (700MB), it would take 28 hours at full speed, or around three-five days at low speed.

 In addition to atrocious speeds, dial-up internet was also extremely inconvenient because it took up full use of the telephone.
 People were unable to use the telephone and surf the net at the same time, forcing them to choose between massive inconvenience or the cost of a second line.

 Compare our best-selling home broadband packages.